YatangLiLab/li-2025-economic-social-modulation/README.md

-# Li_Innate_Decision_Making_2025
+# Economic and Social Modulations of Innate Decision-Making in Mice Exposed to Visual Threats

-This repository accompanies the following article:
+This repository contains code to reproduce the main and supplementary figures from:

-**Li, Z (2025).
+**Li, Z. et al. (2025).
 Economic and Social Modulations of Innate Decision-Making in Mice Exposed to Visual Threats. eLife.**

-## Contents of the repo
-This repo contains the code needed to reproduce the figures in the paper.
+## Repository Structure

 * `Plot_figures.ipynb`: the main code for generating figures.
 Running it generates all figures.
 * `analysis_utils.py` and `other_utils`: functions that are used in `Plot_figures.ipynb`

 ## How to find the code for a specific figure panel
-* Run the cells in `Plot_figures.ipynb` in order to generate all figures.
+* Run the cells in `Plot_figures.ipynb` to generate all figures.
 * Search for "fig.n X" in `Plot_figures.ipynb`, where "n" is 1,2,3..., "X" is A,B,C,...

 ## License